berryamin/Python/Python-3/Doc/library/subprocess.rst

 .. method:: Popen.poll()

    Check if child process has terminated.
-Set and return :attr:`returncode` attribute.
+Set and return :attr:`~Popen.returncode` attribute.

-.. method:: Popen.wait()
+.. method:: Popen.wait(timeout=None)

    Wait for child process to terminate.
-Set and return :attr:`returncode` attribute.
+Set and return :attr:`~Popen.returncode` attribute.

+   If the process does not terminate after *timeout* seconds, raise a :exc:`TimeoutExpired` exception.
+It is safe to catch this exception and retry the wait.

    .. warning::